mdgriffin/Design-Patterns/README.md

     - The system should handle various discounts to be applied
     - Discounts can be applied cumulatively
 - Customers have credits that are used after each order
-- The coffee machine have supplies of milk and various other condiments, each order will deplete these supplies
+- The coffee machine have supplies of milk and various other condiments, each order will depleted these supplies